SWIFTSIM/swiftsim-rt-tools/GEARRTUnitCheck/README.md

 Instructions
 -------------

-1)  Generate simulation data parameters: You need to generate a `.yml` file that contains a bunch of simulation parameters that are necessary for this test to be run.
-See `test/simulation_parameter_example.yml` for a list of all required parameters.
+1)  Generate initial condition data parameters: You need to generate a `.yml` file that contains a bunch of initial condition parameters that are necessary for this test to be run.
+See `test/initial_condition_parameter_example.yml` for a list of all required parameters.
 That file is an example parameter yml file that the test requires.

-    Alternatively, you could run `generate_simulation_parameter_file.py` on a SWIFT snapshot or IC hdf5 file, which will generate the output for you, provided the IC file contains all the required units.
+    Alternatively, you could run `generate_IC_parameter_file.py` on a SWIFT snapshot or IC hdf5 file, which will generate the output for you, provided the IC file contains all the required units.

-    Note that you can freely edit the resulting simulation parameter file afterwards, e.g. if you want to test out different min/max particle densities you might reach when the simulation evolves.
+    Note that you can freely edit the resulting IC parameter file afterwards, e.g. if you want to test out different min/max particle densities you might reach when the simulation evolves.

-    The program expects the file to be named "simulation_parameters.yml" by default.
-If you want to change that, you can find the filename definition at the top of the `main()` function in `main.c`.
-In particular, change this
-    line:
+2)  Define how many photon groups you are planning to run the simulation with at the top of the file `include/rt_ngroups.h`, e.g.

     ```
-    char *IC_params_filename = "simulation_parameters.yml";
+    #define RT_NGROUPS 3
     ```

-2)  Provide `main.c` with the correct SWIFT runtime parameter file Locate the definition of
+    The default is 3.

+3)  Navigate into the `test` directory:
     ```
-      char *sim_run_params_filename = "swift_parameters.yml";`
+    $cd test/
     ```

-    in `main()` in `main.c`, and change the file name to the SWIFT parameter file that you intend to use for your simulation.

-3)  Define how many photon groups you are planning to run the simulation with at the top of the file `main.c`, e.g. `#define RT_NGROUPS 3`

-4)  Navigate into the `test` directory:
+4)  Compile and run the test suite.
+    You can compile the code using the provided `Makefile` by running
     ```
-    $cd test/
+    make
     ```
-5)  Compile and run the test suite using `run.sh`.
-    `run.sh` will call `make` to compile the code using the Makefile in `test/Makefile`.

-5.1) Depending on your system setup, you may need to change a
+4.1) Depending on your system setup, you may need to change a
     few variables in the `test/Makefile` file.
 For example:
     - The directory where grackle is installed (by providing the `GRACKLE_SWIFT_ROOT` variable with the correct value)